To print: Select File and then Print from your browser's menu

 Since celiac disease is an inherited disease, all first-degree family members — parents, siblings, and children — of people with celiac disease should be screened.
 About 10% to 15% of first-degree family members will also have celiac disease.
 In addition, celiac disease often occurs in those with another autoimmune disorder, such as Type 1 diabetes, thyroid disease, Sjögren syndrome, rheumatoid arthritis, and Addison disease.
 Celiac disease is found in 5% to 7% of people who have Type 1 diabetes; some researchers recommend that all children with Type 1 diabetes be screened for celiac disease.

 Reading the label may not be enough, however, since some sources of gluten may not be listed on the label.
-Gum wrappers, for instance, are sometimes dusted with flour to prevent sticking.
-What’s more, manufacturers sometimes change the way a product is made.
+Manufacturers sometimes change the way a product is made.
 Food that was gluten-free last month may have different ingredients this month.
-The only way to be sure about a product is to call or write the manufacturer.
+One way to find out about a product’s gluten-free status is to call or write the manufacturer.
 The manufacturer’s name, address, and telephone number appear on the food label.
 When calling a manufacturer, have the lot number of the food in question available.
 Many manufacturers also provide lists of their gluten-free foods.

 After a while, you will learn to recognize suspect foods and ingredients, but a general rule of thumb is, “If you don’t know what’s in it, don’t eat it.”
 In the United States, at least, the word “starch” on a food label indicates cornstarch, which is safe to eat.
 “Modified food starch” or “modified starch,” on the other hand, could be made from corn, arrowroot, tapioca, or wheat.
 Hydrolyzed vegetable protein, textured vegetable protein, or hydrolyzed plant protein is usually made from wheat or wheat mixed with soy or corn.
-Vanilla and other flavoring extracts, prebasted turkeys, canned and dried soups, sauces, gravies, luncheon meats, caramel coloring, and soy sauce made from fermented wheat can all contain sources of gluten.
-Gluten is even used in nonfood items, such as some medicines, toothpastes, mouthwashes, and the glues on mailing labels and envelopes.
+Prebasted turkeys, canned and dried soups, sauces, gravies, luncheon meats, and soy sauce made from fermented wheat can all contain sources of gluten.
+Gluten is even used in nonfood items, such as some medicines, toothpastes, and mouthwashes.
 Ask your pharmacist if any of your medicines contain gluten.
 Again, calling the manufacturer of a product to ask if it is totally gluten-free is a good habit to get into.

 What to eat